UniversalGRAMM/UniversalGRAMM.github.io/collections/_Tutorials/Tutorial-1.md

 # Mapping Digital Circuits to Hardware Modules

 {: .note }
-Please refer to the Getting Started Guide (available at: https://universalgramm.github.io/getting-started) of UGRAMM before attempting this tutorial.
+Please refer to the [Getting Started Guide](https://universalgramm.github.io/getting-started) of UGRAMM before attempting this tutorial.

 # Table of Contents